KonetiBalaji/Become_Better/PASSWORD_RESET_SETUP.md

 3. Resend dashboard for delivery status
 4. `RESEND_FROM_EMAIL` is configured (if using custom domain)

+### "You can only send testing emails to your own email address"

+**This is a Resend free tier limitation:**
+- Resend's free tier only allows sending emails to the email address associated with your Resend account
+- To send to any email address, you need to:
+  1. Verify a domain in Resend (resend.com/domains)
+  2. Set `RESEND_FROM_EMAIL` to use your verified domain
+  3. Upgrade to a paid plan (if needed)

+**For development/testing:**
+- Use your own email address (the one linked to your Resend account)
+- Or verify a domain to send to any address

 ### Token expired

 Tokens expire after 1 hour.
 User needs to request a new reset link.